Three Tips for Taking Nerve Pain Medication

 Electrical stimulation.
 When you feel nerve pain, an electrical signal is being sent from a damaged nerve to your brain.
 Some treatments for nerve pain work by sending out their own electrical impulses.
 These charges seem to interrupt or block the pain signals, reducing the pain you feel.

 - TENS (transcutaneous electrical nerve stimulation) is one example of this approach.
 A small device sends a mild electric current through your skin.
 While TENS is simple and painless, the evidence that it helps with nerve pain is mixed.
-Given that it has very low risks, your doctor may recommend giving it a try.
+However, recent studies do seem to show that it can help with diabetic nerve pain, so the American Academy of Neurology does recommend it.

 - rTMS (repetitive transcranial magnetic stimulation) uses magnets to send electrical impulses into the brain.
-While evidence is limited, studies suggest that PENS and rTMS could help with nerve pain.
+While evidence is limited, studies suggest that PENS and rTMS may help with nerve pain.

 Other methods of electrical stimulation are more complex and require surgery.
 For instance, spinal cord stimulation involves implanting a device in the body that sends out electrical impulses to the spinal cord.
 For deep brain stimulation (DBS), a surgeon would implant electrodes in the brain.
 Generally, doctors only use these invasive approaches when everything else has failed.